The views expressed by the host on this program documented to be almost always right 99.3 percent of the time it's great to have you here.

 You're managing the Washington Post.

-You run the shop, and you see Obama smash mouth Fox News.
+And you see Obama smash mouth Fox News.

 And you're running the Washington Post, you say, hmm, what can I do here to kiss ass with the teacher?

-What kind of brown nosing can I do?
+What kind of brown-nosing can I do?

 How can I make sure I don't get the Obama treatment that he's giving Fox?